-- An example of a mouth is where a river empties into a larger body of water.
+- The part of a river, stream, etc. where the water empties into another body of water.

 An example of to mouth is for a child to talk back to his parents.